TatevKaren/mathematics-statistics-for-data-science/README.md

 Canonical Correlation analysis is the analysis of multiple-X multiple-Y correlation.
 The Canonical Correlation Coefficient measures the strength of association between two Canonical Variates.
 Canonical Variants are not factors because only the first pair of canonical variants groups the variables in such way that the correlation between them is maximized.
 The second pair is constructed out of the residuals of the first pair in order to maximize correlation between them.
 Therefore the canonical variants cannot be interpreted in the same way as factors in factor analysis.
 Also the calculated canonical variates are automatically orthogonal, i.e., they are independent from each other.

 Publications:
--Yang, X., Weifeng, L., Liu W., and Tao, D., (2019) "A Survey on Canonical Correlation Analysis," in IEEE Transactions on Knowledge and Data Engineering, 10(1109)
+ - Yang, X., Weifeng, L., Liu W., and Tao, D., (2019) "A Survey on Canonical Correlation Analysis," in IEEE Transactions on Knowledge and Data Engineering, 10(1109)